andrea-rinaldi-microarea/generator-tblegacy/README.md

 **Field type**: the type of the new field, out of a list of allowed types.
 For fields of `string` type, it is requested to enter also the length; For fields of `enum` type it is requested the name of the enum to associate to the new field.

+**Require an upgrade step**: if the answer is `yes`, the field will be added causing an upgrade step for the DB.
+Otherwise, the field will be added in the last DB upgrade step found.
+This ease adding more than one field in a session, by setting the DB step for the first field added, and then attaching the others to same step.

 ### Scaffolded contents
 The generated and modified elements are:
 * the `DatabaseObjects.xml` and `EFSchemaObjects.xml` files are updated to include the new field in the corresponding table.
 The release number is also increased by 1